 River filled the creek to the upper spring on the Zelly branch.
 In elm bark canoes they

-had traveled from the river to the spring.
+had traveled form the river to the spring.
 The settler believed this impossible since the

 spring was located too high in the valley and far from the river.
 In 1943, the waters of